csu-hmc/perturbed-data-paper/first-review-response.rst

 We attached three markers to the subjects' head.
 For the marker protocol used, these markers are best suited to locations that are typically covered by the subject hair.
-Ideally, we'd shave the subject's hair and attached the marker directly to the skin but we felt this was unecessary because our research motivations are primarily rooted in discovery control mechanisms and we do not have strong evidence that the head orientation is a major contributor.
-So we decided, to collect the head marker data but sacrafice accurarcy and place them on a securely fitting baseball cap.
+Ideally, we'd shave the subject's hair and attached the marker directly to the skin but we felt this was unnecessary because our research motivations are primarily rooted in discovery control mechanisms and we do not have strong evidence that the head orientation is a major contributor.
+So we decided, to collect the head marker data but sacrifice accuracy and place them on a securely fitting baseball cap.

    Page 15, line 374.
 Why didn't the authors recode the trial numbers from 40